 Why visit Sarajevo?

 I could talk for hours about my love for Sarajevo.
 However, if I had to sum up why people should visit Sarajevo it would be the scenic location of the city and the charming center with its vibrant cafe culture.

-Personally I fell in love with Sarajevo in the hills of the Dinaric Alps that surround the city and the cobble stoned streets of the old town.
-In both places Sarajevo feels more like an Eastern traditional village rather than a European capital.
+Personally I fell in love with Sarajevo’s old town and the surrounding hills of the Dinaric Alps that surround the city.
+In both places Sarajevo feels more like an Eastern traditional village than a European capital.